The Paper Brigade: Plot

 Later at the mall, Allison gives Gunther the cold shoulder.
 Having heard about what transpired with Charlie and the paperboys, she blows him off because of his cowardice to stand up to Chad and his gang.

-Gunther visits with Mrs. Hansen, who says she misses him and asks why her papers haven’t been coming through the mail slot lately.
+The following day, Gunther’s dad tells him how proud he is of his progress and improved work ethic and that he got a call from Mrs. Hansen asking how he's doing.
+Gunther visits with Mrs. Hansen, who says she misses him stopping by and asks why her papers haven’t been coming through the mail slot lately.
 Gunther regretfully tells her she has a new paperboy.
-Gunther learns the late Mr. Hansen was the co-founder of the local newspaper, and that every year on the couple’s anniversary, Mrs. Hansen goes to the stadium to watch a baseball game.
-However, she doesn’t know if she’ll be able to make the upcoming anniversary due to her condition.
+Gunther learns the late Mr. Hansen was the co-founder of the local paper, and that every year on the couple’s anniversary, Mrs. Hansen goes to the stadium to watch a baseball game.
+However, she doesn’t know if she’ll be able to make the upcoming anniversary due to her bad knees and no one to go with.

-The following day Gunther’s dad tells him how proud he is of his son for the progress and work ethic he’s demonstrated.
 Feeling remorse for his treatment of Charlie and the paperboys, Gunther gathers the group together and hatches a plan to sabotage Chad and his friends.
-Before the bullies can embark on their routes, the boys siphon gas from Chad’s car, forcing the bullies to deliver the papers on bike.
+Before the bullies can embark on their routes, the boys siphon gas from Chad’s car, forcing the bullies to deliver the papers on bikes.
 They prank the bullies and lure them into Mr. Cooper’s yard, where they are ambushed by the boys and Cooper himself with paintballs.
 The bullies are driven off by Cooper's guard-geese and the paperboys claim victory at getting their routes back.

 Later, a limousine arrives at Allison's house and she is presented with a rose, but to her surprise she is greeted by Gunther’s younger brother Andrew who explains to her that Gunther couldn’t make the concert because of something important that came up.
 Allison gets Andrew to tell him where Gunther is, and she arrives at a baseball stadium where Gunther has accompanied Mrs. Hansen to the game for her anniversary.
 Touched by Gunther’s maturity and selflessness, Allison gives Gunther a kiss.

 Cast

+Production

+Parts of the film were shot in Salt Lake City, Utah.